Facebook logo - click to follow SImplyMeds on Facebook

 Genital warts are a sexually transmitted infection (STI) and is actually quite common.

 Genital warts are passed on by vaginal and anal intercourse, sharing sex toys and rarely by oral sex.
-This is caused by the human papillomavirus commonly called HPV.
-After a person has been infected by HPV it may take to three months (or in some cases longer) for warts to appear.
+This is caused by the human papillomavirus, commonly called HPV.
+After a person has been infected by HPV, it may take to three months (or in some cases longer) for warts to appear.
 Some people who have been infected never even get any warts.

-How do Genital Warts look?
+What do Genital Warts Look Like?

 What are the symptoms of Genital Warts?

 HPV doesn't always have any visible symptoms.
-However when symptoms do occur, warts may be seen around the genital area.
+However, when symptoms do occur, warts may be seen around the genital area.

 In women: